It’s a difficult question to answer… Should I quit my job before starting a business?

 • How will you differentiate yourself from competitors and peers?

-For much more on validation, check out Ryan’s month-long public challenge where he documented his step-by-step process for validating a blog idea right here.
+For much more on validation, check out Ryan’s month-long public challenge where he documented his step-by-step process for using just a blog post idea to validate an entire new business over on his validation challenge post right here.

 4. Can I Handle Quitting My Job to Start a Business Financially?

 A few years ago, there was no way I could afford to make the leap, quitting my job to start a business.

 At the time, my husband was in a contract position and I was the breadwinner with benefits.
 We also paid our babysitter’s salary since our youngest child wasn’t in school yet.